spotipy-dev/spotipy/TUTORIAL.md

 ## Step 2.
 Installation and Setup

 A. Create a folder somewhere on your computer where you'd like to store the code for your Spotipy app.
-You can create a folder in terminal with this command: mkdir folder_name
+You can create a folder in terminal with this command:  ```mkdir folder_name```

+B. Install the Spotipy library.
+You can do this by using this command in the terminal: ```pip install spotipy```

-B. In that folder, create a Python file named main.py.
+C. In that folder, create a Python file named main.py.
 You can create the file directly from Terminal using a built in text editor like Vim, which comes preinstalled on Linux operating systems.
 To create the file with Vim, ensure that you are in your new directory, then run: vim main.py

-C. Paste the following code into your main.py file:
+D. Paste the following code into your main.py file:
 ```
 import spotipy
 from spotipy.oauth2 import SpotifyOAuth